Elvenson/midiMe/README.md

 This implementation is based from this [paper](https://arxiv.org/pdf/1902.08261.pdf) but only on one domain music (For experimentation purpose).

-Here is my [medium post](https://medium.com/@bobi_29852/smallmusicvae-an-encoded-latent-space-model-for-music-variational-autoencoder-e087c7fd2536) to briefly explain the architecture of both models as well as some melody samples generated from this model you can listen to.
+Here is my [medium post](https://medium.com/@bobi_29852/smallmusicvae-an-encoded-latent-space-model-for-music-variational-autoencoder-e087c7fd2536) to briefly explain the architecture of both models as well as some melody samples generated from `SmallMusicVAE` model you can listen to.

 ## Installation: